vdoubleu/Rubik-s-Timer/README.md

 The front-end is made using ReactJS with some help from Bootstrap.
 Ajax was used to make API calls to a Flask server that takes and records times to a Mongo database.
 Graphing was done using Recharts and should update dynamically.

-To run, you simply need to run the command `num run dev` inside the client directory to start everything.
-You can also use docker-compose to run everything however you will need to make sure you have corsdisabled for it to function.
+To run, you simply need to run the command `npm run dev` inside the client directory to start everything in developement mode.
+You can also use docker-compose to run everything however you will need to make sure you have cors disabled for it to function.
+If you use docker-compose, by default the the project runs on localhost:5001.
+If you use `npm run dev` to start it, the app runs on localhost:3000.

 Start and stop the timer with spacebar.
 (The timer is setup in competition format, so be sure to hold it down until it turns green  before you start)